Research Mode (Cafes)

 • Edit tray text freely — click any tray item to refine wording, trim irrelevant parts, or add your own annotations inline

-• Ask your Cafe — once you have research, use the Q&A chat bubble to ask questions and get referenced answers grounded in your collected material
+• Ask your Cafe — once you have research, use the Ask Your Cafe chat (the reading pane's home view) to ask questions and get referenced answers grounded in your collected material

 • Filter Q&A sources — click the funnel icon in the Q&A header to query only specific sources instead of your entire Cafe

-• Save Q&A answers — save useful answers back to your Tray, as new sources, or to Notebooks for use in your Scribes
+• Save Q&A answers — save useful answers back to your Tray, as new sources, or to Notebooks for use in your Scribes.
+Citations are preserved in all three cases and remain clickable in-Cafe

 • Rename sources — double-click any source title to give it a more descriptive name